guihen01/RestApi-JIRA-Lib/README.md

 # How to use

 in your C# project , do a reference in your project to this DLL   using JiraLib;
-using Newtonsoft.Json;
-using System;
-using System.IO;
-using System.Net;
-using System.Net.Http;
-using System.Net.Http.Headers;
-using System.Text;
-using Newtonsoft.Json.Linq;

 using JiraLib;

 See How to use it , in : https://github.com/guihen01/RestApi-JIRA-Lib/tree/main/Get-All-Jira-Groups